kubeflow/website/content/docs/guides/components/tfbatchpredict.md

 ks param set --env=default ${MY_BATCH_PREDICT_JOB} numGpus 1
 ```

-This way, the batch-predict job will use a GPU version and add appriorate
+This way, the batch-predict job will use a GPU version of docker image and add appriorate
 configuration when starting the kubenetes job.